lraiff/dSign/README.md

 ## Using the Webpage Software

-1. Register as a user on the software - username can be anything but password must be 10 any characters long.
+1. Register as a user on the software - username can be anything but password must be 10 characters long.
 (E.g. @rTW1nR56g or RTerTFWoOP)
-2. Login with your login details
+2. Login with your login details.
-3. Click "ADD SIGNATURE" to enter personal information for composing the unique signature.
-This encrypted signature will be displayed
+3. Click "Signature" in Navigation bar to enter personal information for composing the unique signature.
+This encrypted signature will be displayed on the Profile.
+4. Once you see the signature displayed, add new sequences using "Add Sequence" button.
+5. On your Profile page, View, Send, Export, or Delete your sequences using the respective buttons.
+6. If Exporting, the JSON file will be available as seq#.json in your local "project" folder.
+7. If Sending, the datacode.key and public.key files will be in your local "project" folder.
+To have guests access the sequence, send them both files.
+8. If you are a guest, upload both datacode.key and public.key files to "Guest Login" page accessed on Home or Guest at Navigation bar.

 ## Contributions